 D-704.a: Required Information for DFPS Customers

-Boards must ensure that DFPS customers receive the following child care services information:
+Boards must ensure that DFPS customers receive the following:

-The Parent Rights listed in the TWC Sample Parent Rights form
+The Child Care Services Parent Rights and Responsibilities for CCS

 A DFPS Parent Agreement to Report Attendance (signature not required for DFPS customers), which must contain, at a minimum:

 restatement of the attendance standards that were provided to the parent by DFPS that the parent agrees to follow; and

 information on the importance of a child’s regular attendance, including information explaining the consequences for failure to comply with attendance requirements and stating that those consequences are at the sole discretion of DFPS.

-Information about developmental screenings and information about child development can be found on Early Childhood Texas and is available to caregivers

 Boards must be aware that DFPS is the entity responsible for any consequences for failure to adhere to child attendance requirements.